opencloud-eu/ios-sdk/doc/COMPONENTS.md

 ## OpenSSL

 The iOS `Security.framework` does not provide the means to extract the details from a certificate that users have come to expect.
-To fill that gap, the `ownCloudUI.framework` uses OpenSSL for parsing certificates and making the information available through a `OCCertificate` category.
+To fill that gap, the `OpenCloudUI.framework` uses OpenSSL for parsing certificates and making the information available through a `OCCertificate` category.

 At the time of writing, this is the only use of OpenSSL in the project.